-"A good teacher can inspire hope, ignite the imagination, and instill a love of learning." - Brad Henry
+"A good teacher can inspire hope, ignite the imagination, and instill a love of learning."
+Brad Henry

-At the Oxford Summer Camp we strive to cultivate curiosity, imagination and self-confidence in all our students.
-We believe in providing students with a holistic learning experience which nurtures their passions within and beyond the classroom.
-These experiences encourages our students to think critically, broaden their perspectives, cultivate new interests, challenge assumptions, and build a sense of ownership over their own intellectual journeys.
+At the Oxford Summer Camp, we strive to cultivate curiosity, imagination, and self-confidence in all our students.
+We believe in providing students with a holistic learning experience that nurtures their passions within and beyond the classroom.
+These experiences encourage our students to think critically, broaden their perspectives, cultivate new interests, challenge assumptions, and build a sense of ownership over their intellectual journeys.
 We believe the best learning experiences are those which engage the curiosity of students and empower them to pursue their ideas independently.

-We are the only summer programme in Oxford which places Oxford University's unique teaching method - the tutorial system - at the heart of our teaching approach.
+We are the only summer program in Oxford that centers its teaching approach on Oxford University's unique teaching method, the tutorial system.